adrianariton/hephaestus/README.md

 ```

 # The __ and __m macros and the HEPH language
+#### As you saw before HEPHAESTUS++ also comes with a simplified macro-language.
+We will now look through the most important thigs you can do with this language.
 ## "__"
 The __ macro is used as a converter tool.
 It is short for *_heph_predef_normalize*, and can be used to get the value of a tensor at some coordinates, or the conversion from a tensor to an EinsteinNotation, to build a tensor with a shape and a values-vector or to calculate the value of a **mve** function.